-Making education more accessible. interactive and diversified
+Making education more accessible, interactive and diversified

 Time Machine will develop new ways of delivering education, moving away from the traditional approaches of classroom lectures, textbooks and printed materials, and making use of localised and customised sample data at different - and extremely enhanced - levels of detail, enabling learning to be accompanied with new levels of analysis.
-The interactive environments that will be developed will not only offer unprecedented access to the records of our shared past, it will also promote active engagement with that heritage, which will make learning advances in scientific approaches and meth- an on-going and inclusive process that will bind generations and cultures.
+The interactive environments that will be developed will not only offer unprecedented access to the records of our shared past, it will also promote active engagement with that heritage, which will make learning an on-going and inclusive process that will bind generations and cultures.